 The flashes of subtle brilliance Renner exhibited in last year’s Arrival are on full show throughout.
 Demonstrating his ability to carry a film as he did so superbly in 2009’s The Hurt Locker.
 As an outsider, Olsen’s Agent Banner grapples with unfamiliar territory and has less to do throughout, but satisfyingly adapts as she balances inexperience with unwavering tenacity.
 Olsen and Renner accompany each other well onscreen, sinking their teeth into leading roles after getting somewhat lost in the shuffle within the Marvel Cinematic Universe.

-Not quite surpassing its loosely connected predecessors, Wind River remains a satisfying and fitting end to Sheridan’s trilogy.
+Not quite surpassing its loosely connected predecessors, Wind River remains a satisfying and fitting end to Taylor Sheridan’s trilogy.